 A spokesperson for the creators of the breathalyser told NEWS of the NEWS:

 “Nearly all of us have done it.
 We’re sat at home enjoying a few drinks and one thing leads to another.
-We wake up the next morning with no recollection of the previous evening’s retail adventures and are shocked when, a day or two later, a DPD van pulls up outside with numerous packages.”
+We wake up the next morning with no recollection of the previous evening’s retail adventures and are shocked when, a day or two later, a van pulls up outside with numerous packages for us.”

-So how will the breathalyser work?
-The creators told our reporters:
+So, how will the breathalyser work?
+Its creators explained:

-Reaction to the breathalyser’s introduction has been positive.
+Reaction to the breathalyser’s introduction has been largely positive.
 Jenny Freeman from Plymouth told us:

-“I’m so relieved that Amazon are doing this.
-My pissed purchasing is getting totally out of hand and I’ve now got a house full of sh*t that holds no appeal to me when I’m sober.”
+“I’m so relieved that Amazon are doing this, as my pissed-up purchasing is getting totally out of hand.
+I’ve currently got a house full of shit that holds no appeal to me when I’m sober!”